-The most successful companies tend to be the ones with the happiest employees.
+The most successful companies and small businesses tend to be the ones with the happiest employees.
 Why?
 Employees who are happy are more motivated, productive, and creative—and will often go the extra mile, not because they have to, but because they want to.
 In fact, happy workers are 48.4 percent more likely to stay with a company, which reduces costly turnover.
 On the other hand, staff who don’t enjoy coming to work costs U.S. businesses $300 billion per year in sick time, days off, and on-the-job mistakes.

 A happy workplace is not something that happens by accident, or simply a function of making the right tools available—such as, dare we say, an invoice generator.
 It’s the product of both physical and intangible changes that makes a more harmonious workplace.
 Here are 15 things you can do immediately to create a better office environment:

 1. Bring in natural lighting to the work environment.